kyomivandenoetelaarr/genereerjewachtwoord/README.md

-# genereerjewachtwoord
+# What is genereer je wachtwoord?
-An Open Source Password Generator
+An free open Source Password Generator that you can local

-# how it works
+# How it works
 Download all of the files (index.html , script.js, style.css)

 Create a folder (you can choose your own name)